I recently read an article about learning to communicate with your dog using sign language. Sign language is no longer just for service dogs.

 Because I’m so passionate about animals, I get really offended when I hear or read the term “dumb” associated with any animal.

-They just speak a different language, nothing more.
 Lets all start to challenge our dogs and break through that language barrier a little more.
 Plus, by teaching your dog new things, you stimulate the brain which helps with cognitive issues (doggy Alzheimers).